jmfcomo/out-of-contROLL/README.md

 Welcome to Out of ContROLL, a game created for TigerHacks 2022.

-Feel free to browser our code on the main branch, and to check out the game build on the final-build branch.
+Feel free to browse our code on the main branch, and to check out the game build on the final-build branch.

 Thanks for playing!